Winter Cross Ultra 50km

 South (21k with 20k off-road) mostly flat and straight on gravel/chippings.
 Out and back on the old railway line, no navigation, just follow the Meon Trail then a small signposted pavement run to the Wickham Community Centre which is your last checkpoint and aid station with its drinks and food to set you up for a "quick" 10k back to the finish.

 Please note: Whilst the road sections are on minor country roads, be aware that the roads are not closed to traffic.

 Navigation: The course will be signposted to the railway line trail (north and south) and to the South Downs Way (east and west).
 There is no need to take a paper map, but if you do wish to purchase one, then Ordnance Survey OL3 (Meon Valley) is the one to have.

 You are however advised to have the google map of the course open or saved on your mobile phone.
 It is by far the easiest way for you to get back on-course in the unlikely event that you have strayed off-course.

 This link opens a new window with a Google map of the course: Winter Cross Ultra Map

 If you want to be properly familiar with the route before race-day, please join us on one of recces that we will run in early December.
 News of these will be on our Facebook page.

 The entire route should be runnable (hills permitting), and there are very few stiles or gates to slow you down.

 This is a running event, not a mud-fest or an obstacle course.

 Cows: Most of the course is fenced - trail, road or byway.
-There is one short field section that occasionally has cows, but very unlikely to be there at this time of year.
+There is one short field section that occasionally has cows, but are unlikely to be there at this time of year.